Efobi-Francis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 *13-change_group changes the group owner to school for the file hello *100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 *101-symbolic_link_permissions changes the owner and the group owner of _hello to vincent and staff respectively.
-*102-if_only changes the owner of the file hello to betty only if it is owned by the user guillaume.
+*102-if_only changes the owner of the file hello to betty only if it is owned by the user guillaume.*103-Star_Wars play the StarWars IV episode in the terminal.